15 Sep Enhancing connectivity with a multi-modal trade linking corridor: G20 Outcome

 How Cargo Community Systems can be enablers?

 Cargo Community Systems with their intrinsic nature will play a very crucial role in enhancing the digital infrastructure supporting this economic corridor.
-By connecting all trade stakeholders in the value-chain CCSs will develop the network of networks by leveraging technology to narrow trade discrepancy, connect continents, civilizations and improve government service delivery.
+By connecting all trade stakeholders in the value-chain CCSs will develop the network of networks by leveraging technology to narrow trade discrepancy, connect continents, civilisations and improve government service delivery.
 As logistics is rapidly evolving and gradually operating on harmonised data supported by deep tech like Artificial intelligence, Internet of Things, Blockchain, and 5G, Cargo Community Systems have a large role to play as an enabler.

 The new silk route?

 While the world leaders are welcoming and expressing interest to be a part of it, there are some who oppose it too as it affects already existing Belt and Road initiative by China.
-However, if implemented and executed well, this initiative will be an optimized version of the medieval silk route, which brought traders from across the world to South Asia.
+However, if implemented and executed well, this initiative will be an optimised version of the medieval silk route, which brought traders from across the world to South Asia.
 In the modern context, it can very well improve cross border connectivity and improve trade between continents.